Approximating coarse Ricci curvature on submanifolds of Euclidean space: Preliminaries and statement of results

 \subsection{Coarse Ricci Curvature}

-In this section we provide a definition of coarse Ricci curvature on general metric measures spaces, using a family of operators which are intended to approximate a Laplace operator on a space at scale $t.$ The coarse Ricci curvature will then be defined on pairs of points.
-For submanifolds in Euclidean space, the obvious choice is the linear function whose gradient is the vector that points from a point $x$ to a point $y$.
-On a genereal metric space $X$, given $x,y\in X$ define
+In this section we provide a definition of coarse Ricci curvature on general metric measures spaces, using a family of operators which are intended to approximate a Laplace operator on a metric space at scale $t.$ The coarse Ricci curvature will then be defined on pairs of points.
+To obtain a quantity for the operator (\ref{cdci}), we need a function to evaluate.
+For submanifolds in Euclidean space, we use a linear function whose gradient is the vector that points from a point $x$ to a point $y$.
+On a general metric space $(X,d)$, given $x,y\in X$ define